FusionAuth/fusionauth-site/site/_posts/2022-09-13-announcing-fusionauth-1-39.md

 excerpt_separator: "<!--more-->"
 ---

-We're excited to announce the version 1.39.0 release of FusionAuth.
-It shipped on Sep 12, 2022.
+We're excited to announce the release of FusionAuth version 1.39.0.
+It shipped on Sep 11, 2022.
 This release includes better support for JSON patch, SCIM, and locales.

 <!--more-->